 In addition, the coverage claimed in a patent application can be significantly reduced before a patent is issued, either in the United States or abroad.
 Statutory differences in patentable subject matter may limit the protection we can obtain on some of our inventions outside of the United States.
 For example, methods of treating humans are not patentable in many countries outside of the United States.
 These and other issues may limit the patent protection we will be able to secure internationally.
 Consequently, we do not know whether any of our pending or future patent applications will result in the issuance of patents or, to the extent patents have been issued or will be issued, whether these patents will be subjected to further proceedings limiting their scope, will provide significant proprietary protection or competitive advantage, or will be circumvented or invalidated.
 Furthermore, patents already issued to us or our pending applications may become subject to disputes that could be resolved against us.
-In addition, patent applications in the United States filed before November 29, 2000 are currently maintained in secrecy until the patent issues, although in certain countries, including the United States, for applications filed on or after November 29, 2000, applications are generally published 18 months after the application's priority date.
-In any event, because publication of discoveries in scientific or patent literature often trails behind actual discoveries, we cannot be certain that we were the first creator of inventions covered by our pending patent applications or that we were the first to file patent applications on such inventions.
+In addition, patent applications in the United States filed before November 29, 2000 are currently maintained in secrecy until the patent issues, although in certain countries, including the United States, for applications filed on or after November 29,

-Although we own a number of domestic and foreign patents and patent applications relating to our Technosphere Insulin System and cancer vaccine products under development, we have identified certain third-party patents that a court may interpret to restrict our freedom to operate (that is, to cover our products) in the areas of Technosphere formulations, pulmonary insulin delivery and the treatment of cancer.
-Specifically, we have identified certain third-party patents having claims relating to chemical compositions of matter and pulmonary insulin delivery that may trigger an allegation of infringement upon the commercial manufacture and sale of our Technosphere Insulin System.
-We have also identified third-party patents disclosing methods and compositions of matter related to
+2000, applications are generally published 18 months after the application's priority date.
+In any event, because publication of discoveries in scientific or patent literature often trails behind actual discoveries, we cannot be certain that we were the first inventor of the subject matter covered by our pending patent applications or that we were the first to file patent applications on such inventions.

-DNA-based vaccines that also may trigger an allegation of infringement upon the commercial manufacture and sale of cancer therapy.
-We believe, based in part on advice of counsel, that we are not infringing any valid claims of any patent owned by a third party.
+Although we own a number of domestic and foreign patents and patent applications relating to our Technosphere Insulin System and cancer vaccine products under development, we have identified certain third-party patents having claims relating to chemical compositions of matter and pulmonary insulin delivery that may trigger an allegation of infringement upon the commercial manufacture and sale of our Technosphere Insulin System.
+We have also identified third-party patents disclosing methods and compositions of matter related to DNA-based vaccines that also may trigger an allegation of infringement upon the commercial manufacture and sale of cancer therapy.
+We believe that we are not infringing any valid claims of any patent owned by a third party.
 However, if a court were to determine that our inhaled insulin products or cancer therapies were infringing any of these patent rights, we would have to establish with the court that these patents were invalid in order to avoid legal liability for infringement of these patents.
 Proving patent invalidity can be difficult because issued patents are presumed valid.
 Therefore, in the event that we are unable to prevail in an infringement or invalidity action we will either have to acquire the third-party patents outright or seek a royalty-bearing license.
 Royalty-bearing licenses effectively increase costs and therefore may materially affect product profitability.
 Furthermore, should the patent holder refuse to either assign or license us the infringed patents, it may be necessary to cease manufacturing the product entirely and/or design around the patents.
 In either event, our business would be harmed and our profitability could be materially adversely impacted.
 If third parties file patent applications, or are issued patents claiming technology also claimed by us in pending applications, we may be required to participate in interference proceedings in the US Patent and Trademark Office, or USPTO, to determine priority of invention.
 We may be required to participate in interference proceedings involving our issued patents and pending applications.